 Beyond the Standard Model physics

-Working on the most intriguing questions in particle physics: the origin of the flatness and largeness of the universe, the origin of baryons and dark matter, the smallness of the Higgs mass (the hierarchy problem), or the smallness of the theta-term (the strong CP problem).
+Advancing the knowledge of fundamental particles and interactions requires studying the Standard Model in a broader context.
+On one hand, this enables a systematic experimental exploration that can lead to the discovery of new fundamental physical laws, or to a better understanding of the Standard Model validity.
+On the other hand, the Standard Model lacks explanations of several facts including the origin of the flatness and largeness of the Universe, the origin of baryons and dark matter, the smallness of the Higgs mass (the hierarchy problem), or the smallness of the theta-term (the strong CP problem), among others.

 This research line is led by A. Pomarol.

 Group members have made important contributions to scenarios where gravity is modified at large distances and to Lorentz-violating scenarios of quantum gravity.
-The group has an extended research record on axion physics, from both the phenomenology and theoretical sides.
-More recently, the group is contributing to primordial black hole physics, ultra-light dark matter scenarios and gravitational-wave physics from the fundamental physics perspective.
+The group has an extended research record on axion physics and has produced impactful results in the physics of primordial black holes, ultra-light dark matter scenarios and GWs.

 This research line is led by O. Pujolàs.